Founders Fund

 Portfolio Specifics

-• As always, we remind clients that Founders’ asset mix is important, as are the adjustments we make, but returns are primarily driven by the performance of the underlying funds.
-It’s through these six funds that Founders owns a mix of bonds and stocks across a wide range of industries, geographies, and currencies.
+• We remind clients that Founders’ asset mix is important, as are the adjustments we make, but returns are primarily driven by the performance of the underlying funds.
+It’s through these 6 funds that Founders owns a mix of bonds and stocks across a wide range of industries, geographies, and currencies.

-• The largest transactions during the quarter in the underlying funds included new holdings in Interfor (Canada), ESAB Corp.
-(U.S.), and Rohto Pharmaceutical Co.
-(Japan), and the complete sale of Enghouse Systems (Canada), National Vision Holdings (U.S.), and Spirent Communications (U.K.).
+• The largest transactions during the quarter in the underlying funds included the purchase of Loblaw Companies (Canada), Nestle (Switzerland), and Warby Parker (U.S.); and the sale of Franco-Nevada (Canada), Aritzia (Canada), and Aon (U.K.).

 Positioning